Campaigns for Raising Awareness

-Our Christian thrust is to proclaim "good news", so environmental awareness should be done with love and hope.
+Our Christian concern is to proclaim “good news”, so environmental awareness should be done with love and hope.
 Campaigns below come from different organizations, and sometimes Green Church Program.

 The bottling and selling of water creates a culture where drinking water is viewed as a commodity or a private good, available only to those who can afford to pay.
 Furthermore, less than 5% of platic bottles are recycled, which creates a huge amount of waste.
 The alternative is to pour tap water in a hiking water bottle.
 Cheers!

 > Download the “Bottled Water Free Zone” poster in the Posters.

 Meatless Mondays / Meatless Fridays

 (all year / Green Churches)

 The “Meatless Monday” movement was born on the west coast and its popularity has grown.
 It isn’t without reminding us the (mostly forgotten) catholic tradition of abstaining from eating meat on Fridays.
 If your faith community chooses to raise awareness about meatless Mondays or Fridays, the result will remain the same: a shrinking of your ecological footprint related to factory farming and a healthier way of life.

 > Two beautiful posters are available in the Posters.